Browse the articles I've written on entertainment and technology.

 Journalism Portfolios

-In addition to practicing law, I am a contributing writer to Puck and was a contributing editor at The Hollywood Reporter from 2010-2020, where I wrote over 1,400 articles while covering entertainment labor, law, business and select other matters.
+In addition to practicing law, I was a contributing writer to Puck and was a contributing editor at The Hollywood Reporter from 2010-2020, where I wrote over 1,400 articles while practicing law, covering entertainment labor, law, business and select other matters.
 I also blogged on the Huffington Post, and occasionally write freelance articles at jhandel.news and elsewhere.
 My writing has also been published in/on the Los Angeles Times, Variety, Los Angeles Business Journal, Daily Journal, Billboard, Campaigns & Elections magazine, Forbes.com and IMDb.com.

 You can browse my journalism portfolios on Muck Rack (where I was a featured journalist) and Pressfolios and read two biographical pieces to find out how I accidentally became first a blogger and then a professional journalist (or listen to this interview).